munificent/craftinginterpreters/book/inheritance.md

 ```

 We have a new expression form.
 The `super` keyword, followed by a dot and an
-identifier looks for a method with that name.
+identifier, looks for a method with that name.
 Unlike calls on `this`, the search
 starts at the superclass.

 ### Syntax

-With `this`, the keyword works sort of like a magic variable and the expression
+With `this`, the keyword works sort of like a magic variable, and the expression
 is that one lone token.
 But with `super`, the subsequent `.` and property name
 are inseparable parts of the `super` expression.
 You can't have a bare `super`
 token all by itself.